How to Add a Frame to an Image or Add a Border with CSS

 The benefit of using CSS is that you can change the border color, style and width along with other features on multiple images by just adjusting the CSS file, instead of editing each image individually.
 The following will show you how to add a frame or a border around an image with CSS.
 You can also add a caption under the image.

-Frame an Image with a White Background
+Frame an Image with a Colored Background

 border:1px solid #999; }